prakyathkolla/birthday-mailer/README.md

 Integrated it with Supabase for storing the scheduled birthday wishes.

 ![ScreenShot of Form](images/message.png)

+Handled all the timezone issues in the backend.
+So you can just enter the time at which recipient should receive in their timezone and it will be done.

+Configured the cron job running every minute to trigger email when the date and time is matched with current time in their respective timezone.

+Used IANA Timezone for this.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.